PLANTING SEEDS TO MULTIPLY

 What we give will return a hundred times.
 The five loaves of bread and two fish return baskets of leftover more than enough.

 What you keep will only be yours but what you give will come back more than what you give.
 Because we cannot beat God in His generosity.

-The widow in the times of Elijah can refuse the last ounce of oil and flour but their act of kindness turn to be a miracle of overflowing, an oil flowing without ceasing more than enough for their needs.
+The widow in the times of Elijah can refuse the last ounce of oil and flour but their act of kindness turn out to be a miracle of overflowing, and oil flowing without ceasing more than enough for their needs.

 Planting SEED OF GRATITUDE

-In verse 11, Jesus took the loaves and having given thanks, He distributed to those who were seated.
+In verse 11, Jesus took the loaves, and having given thanks, He distributed them to those who were seated.